 ^{} Prepared for LRWC by Lois Leslie, with assistance from Connor Bildfell, Gail Davidson and Catherine Morris.
-Preparation of this report and the companion manual, The Right to Legal Aid: A Handbook on Legal Aid at International Law, is funded by the Law Foundation of British Columbia and LRWC members.
-The launch of both manuals is scheduled for on 1 October 2014, 7:00 - 9:00 pm at the Vancouver Public Library.
+Preparation of this report and the companion manual, The Right to Legal Aid: A Guide to international law rights to legal aid was funded by the Law Foundation of British Columbia and LRWC members.
+The launch of both manuals is scheduled for 1 October 2014, 7:00 - 9:00 pm at the Vancouver Public Library.